The motivic Donaldson-Thomas invariants of (-2) curves: Naive Grothendieck rings of motives

 \subsection{Motivic Hall algebras}

-We recall the definition of the motivic Hall algebra for the stack of finite dimensional $A_{Q,W}$-modules, for $A_{Q,W}$ a Jacobi algebra as in Definition \ref{jacdef}.
+We recall the definition of the motivic Hall algebra for the stack of finite-dimensional $A_{Q,W}$-modules, for $A_{Q,W}$ a Jacobi algebra as in Definition \ref{jacdef}.
 For $Q$ a finite quiver and $\nn\in\NN^{\verts(Q)}$ a dimension vector, we define the moduli stack